 Sojourn Beds & Café offers comfortable rooms that are cooled with air conditioning.
 And free WiFi.

 Rooms are fitted with ironing facilities and hardwood floors.
 Guests have access to shared bathroom facilities featuring heated showers.

 Rating 9.5, Prices start from $85 for a 3 bedroom Villa

 Zen Retreat Taiping offers an air-conditioned two-story villa that comes with 3 separate bedrooms and a fully equipped kitchen.
 It features a balcony and the courtyard is fitted with two hot tubs.
 And free WiFi.

 Rating 8.2, Prices start from $19 for a double room

-Once you visit Taiping, you will have plenty of options to visit, explore, discover and with many more things to do in Taiping Malaysia.
-All you have to do is to choose the activities you prefer and start enjoying what Taiping has to offer.
+Finally, Taiping is a great place to visit especially if you are a history buff or a foodie.
+There are plenty of things to do in Taiping Malaysia from hiking to visiting Museums.
+All you have to do is to choose the stuff you prefer and start enjoying what Taiping has to offer.

 And that’s it for now!
-I’d love to know if this guide on the things to do in Taiping has helped you.
-Let me know if you have any questions and let me know if you go too.
+I’d love to know if this guide on the things to do in Taiping Malaysia has helped you.
+Let me know if you have any questions and let me know if there is more to add.